All About Skim Coat Plastering

 The three-coat method, which requires strips of wood or metal lath for reinforcement, is relatively rare today.
 The advantages remain, as it’s durable, adds significantly to soundproofing, and, in the opinion of many people, has more character.
 Yet because it is both labor- and material-intensive, it can be prohibitively expensive.

-There is, however, a middle ground between three-coat plastering and simply taping and coating the seams between sheets of wallboard.
+This is a middle ground between three-coat plastering and simply taping and coating the seams between sheets of wallboard.
 The skim-coat approach, which involves the application of a single, eighth-inch-thick layer of plaster over the entire wall or ceiling surface, is a compromise, offering something of the character and quality of real plaster with the economy and speed of wallboard.

 Skim coating requires some skill with a trowel, so it you’ve never held a trowel in your hand, you would be well advised to start out with a little patching work first.
 But you don’t have to apprentice to a professional plasterer for a year and a day to be able to produce a quite satisfactory finish.

-The Preparation.
 Prepare the surface as you would for taping wallboard joints.
-However, use the less expensive variety of dry wall that is designed for skim coating (it’s often called blueboard because of the color of its paper surface).
+However, use the less expensive variety of drywall that is designed for skim coating (it’s often called blueboard because of the color of its paper surface).